Timmy-T/LetMeWashU/README.md

 [Link to application on Heroku](https://jaredschoice.herokuapp.com/interface.html)

-We believe that when trying to eat healthy it isn't always possible to skip eating out once in a while, be it from forgetting your lunch or just needing a break from the same boring soylent lunch everyday.
-This app was designed with a that in mind.
-Jared's Choice prompts to user for their location and returns a list of nearby restaraunts within walking distance.
-A user can select one of these restaraunts and be provided a list of the healthiest meal options from the restaraunt.
-Additionally the application provides walking directions to encourage the user to help make-up for eating out.
+We believe that when trying to eat healthy it isn't always possible to skip eating out once in a while, be it forgetting your lunch or just needing a break from the same boring soylent lunch everyday.
+This app was designed with that in mind.
+Jared's Choice prompts the user for their location and returns a list of nearby restaraunts within walking distance.
+A user can select one of these restaraunts and be provided a list of the healthiest meal options from that restaraunt.
+Additionally, the application provides walking directions to encourage the user to help make up for eating out.

 ## How to run the application:
 ### Locally: